pallets-eco/flask-session/docs/api.rst

    .. attribute:: sid

-       Session id, internally we use :func:`uuid.uuid4` to generate one session id.
+       Session id, internally we use :func:`secrets.token_urlsafe` to generate one session id.
 You can access it with ``session.sid``.

 .. autoclass:: NullSessionInterface